BCDevOps/devops-platform-workshops/101-lab/content/05_resource_management.md

 ## Explore Default Resource Configurations
 Since the Rocket Chat application was built from scratch and not deployed from a template, explore the current resources allocated to the pods:

-- Navigate to your rocketchat deploymentconfig and select `Yaml`
+- Navigate to your rocketchat deployment and select `Yaml`
 - Take a look a the resources spec under `.spec.template.spec.containers.resources` it should be `{}`.
 This identifies that it is using the default resource allocation.